1) What is Routing?

 To access privileged mode, you enter the command “enable” on the prompt.
 In order to get back to user mode, enter the command “disable.”

 32) What is HDLC?

-HDLC is short for High Level Data Link Control protocol, and is a propriety protocol of CISCO.
+HDLC stands for High-Level Data Link Control protocol.
+It is a propriety protocol of CISCO.
 It is the default encapsulation operated within CISCO routers.